mongodb/docs-hapley/backend/README.md

 4. Create a `JWT_TOKEN` environment variable in `.env`.
 Set this equal to the token received in the JSON response.
 5. Shut down the development server with Ctrl + C

+**Seeding the Database**:

+Before you begin these steps, ensure that you've installed the MongoDB database and shell on your computer.
+You can find instructions for installing MongoDB [here](https://www.mongodb.com/docs/manual/installation/) and instructions for installing `mongosh` [here](https://www.mongodb.com/docs/mongodb-shell/install/).

+After installing MongoDB, don't forget to run it to start the `mongod` process.
+The command for running on macOS would be `brew services start mongodb-community@<version #>`.

+To verify that the installations were successful, run the command `mongosh`.
+The Mongo shell should connect to your local `mongod` process automatically.

+Now, `cd` into the `seed` directory and run `./load`.
+This loads seed data from two JSON files into collections called `entitlements` and `repos_branches` within a `hapley-dev` database.

+Finally, add `MONGO_URI` and `MONGO_DB_NAME` to your `.env` file. `MONG_URI` should be set to `mongodb://localhost:27017`, and `MONGO_DB_NAME` should equal `hapley-dev`.

+**Starting the Server**:

 Now, restart the development server with:
 ```
 pipenv run app
 ```

-Go to http://127.0.0.1:8000/ to access routes.
+Go to http://127.0.0.1:8000/api/v1 to access routes.
 To host the API on a different port, run:

 ```